Theses

 Using third party content in your online thesis

-1. The third party content has been given a licence (e.g. a Creative Commons licence) which allows you to use the material in your online thesis without contacting the copyright holder.
+3. The third party content has been given a blanket licence (e.g. a Creative Commons licence or the Open Government Licence) which allows you to use the material in your online thesis without contacting the copyright holder.

-4. You have contacted the copyright owner of the third party material and they have given you permission to include the material in your online thesis.
-To request permission first establish who the copyright holders are (there may be more than one), try to contact them (here is a template letter that you can adapt), and keep records of all communications (separately from your Oxford Brookes email).
+4. You have contacted the copyright owner of the third party material and they have given you explicit written permission to include the material in your online thesis.
+To request permission, first establish who the copyright holders are (there may be more than one, and it will frequently be an entity different from the creator of the content), try to contact them (here is a template letter that you can adapt), and keep records of all communications (separately from your Oxford Brookes email).

-• Individually: remove each item of third party content that you do not have permission to use in your online thesis but leave a similar amount of blank space so that the pagination is unchanged.
+• Individually: remove each item of third party content that you cannot reproduce legally in the online version of your thesis but leave a similar amount of blank space in the redacted version so that the pagination remains unchanged.

-• In bulk: when writing your thesis put all the third party content that you do not have permission to use in the publicly available version of your thesis within a single section of your thesis (e.g. an appendix), then remove that particular section before uploading that version of the thesis to RADAR.
-For example, Thompson's thesis The furrowed face originally had an Illustrations section (see the Contents List) that is not actually included in this online version of the thesis (though the bibliographic details of the sources are included in the List of Illustrations).
+• In bulk: when writing your thesis, put all of the third party content that you cannot reproduce legally in a single section of your online thesis (e.g. an appendix), then remove that particular section before uploading the redacted version of the thesis to RADAR.
+For example, Vaca’s thesis Surviving the modernist paradigm originally included an appendix containing illustrations, removed because works by the subject of the thesis, Hermenegildo Anglada Camarasa (d.
+1959), remained under copyright at the time the thesis was published.

 Whichever way you remove the third party content, please remember these two key points: